- A2

 The default value of a short datatype in Java is 0.
 When you declare a short variable but do not initialize it explicitly, it will be set to zero by default.

-In Java, the default value of an Object datatype is null.
-If you declare an Object variable without initializing it explicitly, it will be set to null.
+The default value of an array datatype in Java is null.
+If you declare an array variable without assigning it a value, it will be initialized to null.